CARIBIC

 An International team of researchers at UCC is building a high-tech instrument for the CARIBIC project to collect airborne measurements of greenhouse gases, trace species and aerosol in the upper troposphere, at typical altitudes of 10 to 12 km

-CARIBIC is a large scale European programme with the aim of studying global climate change.
-A container with 15 existing instruments is currently flying on board a commercial Lufthansa aircraft since 2005 and has already completed more than 330 flights across the globe.
+CARIBIC (Civil Aircraft for the Regular Investigation of the Atmosphere Based on an Instrument Container) is a large scale European programme with the aim of studying global climate change.
+CARIBIC is a flying laboratory with ~20 instruments on board a commercial Lufthansa aircraft.
+The project has been ongoing since 1997 and has completed more than 500 flights across the globe.

 Our Research

 The instrument consists of 4 optical cavities using High Reflective (HR) mirrors, in which the sample air from outside the plane is injected in.
-Two diode lasers send a signal (light) through these cavities and are used to measure the concentrations of different essential gas species.
-The light coming out of the cavities is collected by 4 photomultiplier (PMT) tubes, and the signal is sent to the Data Acquisition system (DAQ) before reaching the computer.
-The device is a Cavity-Enhanced instrument based on the CRDS approach.
+Two diode lasers send a beam of light through these cavities and are used to measure the concentrations of different essential gas species.
+The light coming out of the cavities is measured by 4 photomultiplier tubes (PMTs), and the signal is sent to the Data Acquisition system (DAQ) before reaching the computer.
+The device is a Cavity-Enhanced instrument based on Ring-Down Spectroscopy.

-The full instrument is expected to deliver data from the summer 2018, for about 18 months.
+The full instrument is expected to deliver data from 2024.

-The host aircraft is an Airbus A340-600 which can accommodate up to 380 passengers.
+The host aircraft is an Airbus A350-900 which can accommodate up to 350 passengers.
 CARIBIC travels in the cargo hold of the plane once or twice per month.

 A dedicated inlet system allows the air from outside of the plane to enter the inside of the container.